-If you’ve filed a life insurance claim in Florida that was denied, the life insurance company will send you an explanation letter.
-If you’d like to contest the rejection, we highly recommend hiring a life insurance lawyer who can help protect your interests.
+If you’ve filed a life insurance claim in Florida that was denied, you will get an explanation letter from your insurance company.
+If you’d like to contest the denial, we highly recommend hiring a life insurance lawyer who can help protect your interests.

 In some cases, a minor will be listed as the beneficiary on a life insurance policy.
 If that person is still a minor when the insured dies, the courts will likely appoint a custodian to oversee the minor beneficiary’s death benefits.
-The insured can also choose a custodian.
+Additionally, the insured can also name a custodian prior to their death.

-Since not much can be done to stop the custodian from using the minor’s inheritance for their personal benefit.
-It is often best to set up a trust and designate the minor as the beneficiary of the trust.
-We suggest hiring an estate planning attorney to help you understand the legalities of setting up a trust.
+Since not much can be done to stop the custodian from using the minor’s inheritance for their own gains, it’s often best to set up a trust in the minor’s name.
+It’s important to hire an estate planning attorney to help you properly set up the trust.

 If you are the only person listed as the beneficiary on a life insurance policy but would like to share your benefits with siblings (or anyone else for that matter) there’s nothing to stop you from doing that.
 However, additional people cannot be added as beneficiaries after the insured’s death.

-Irrevocable beneficiaries, however, are generally the exception.
-This term usually refers to the insured’s spouses and children.
-Divorce or estrangement cannot remove this status.
+There are exceptions made for irrevocable beneficiaries, who are the insured’s spouses and children.
+An irrevocable beneficiary cannot be removed due to divorce or separation.
 An irrevocable beneficiary must consent to all policy changes that affect their benefits.
 Some policies may require them to approve all changes.

 If an insurance company says you were removed as an irrevocable beneficiary from a life insurance policy, this change can likely be contested.